 Othniel's wife Achsah (his first cousin) was given to him by Caleb after he defeated the Canaanite city of Kirjath-sepher (Joshua 15:16 - 17).

-Ehud was from the tribe of Benjamin and was a rare left-handed warrior (Judges 3:15).
+Ehud was from the Israelite tribe of Benjamin and was a rare left-handed warrior (Judges 3:15).
 His weapon of choice used during battles was an 18 inch (46 centimeters) dagger.

 Deborah was a prophetess who was the wife of Lapidoth.
 Barak came from the tribe of Naphtali and lived in the city of Kedesh.

 Eli was a fairly large man.
 At the age of 98 he died after falling backwards on his chair and breaking his neck.

 Abimelech, one of the many sons of Gideon, was a rather vain individual with illusions of greatness.
-He became a Judge, in part, because he convinced the people of Shechem he deserved the job.
+He became a Judge of Israel, in part, because he convinced the people of Shechem he deserved the job.
 He used money given to him to hire 'thugs' who aided him to murder almost all his seventy brothers except for Jotham.
 God ultimately allowed him to be punished by his own sins!

 Tola lived in a city within Ephraim.
 After serving as Judge for twenty-three years he was buried in his hometown (Judges 10:1 - 2).

 For more detailed information about this fascinating individual, please see our article on the life of Jephthah!

 Samson's downfall came when he divulged to a Philistine whore named Delilah the secret of his strength.
 Please see our article on the dynamic life of Samson!
 Also read our free material on where Samson got his one-of-a-kind strength!

 Samuel Judged Israel a good part of his life (1Samuel 7:15).